 In addition to treating general orthopaedic conditions, each of our physicians is fellowship trained in a subspecialty.
-The physicians at University Orthopaedic Associates Hand & Upper Extremity Department are expert in treating and diagnosing Carpal Tunnel Syndrome.
+All of our hand surgeons have subspecialty certification in surgery of the hand and upper extremity in addition to being board certified in orthopaedics.
+The physicians at University Orthopaedic Associates Hand & Upper Extremity Department are expert in diagnosing and treating Carpal Tunnel Syndrome.

 The Hand & Upper Extremity specialists use the latest technology and innovative approaches to treat conditions like Carpal Tunnel Syndrome.

 To request an appointment to consult with one of our Hand & Upper Extremity specialists at one of our three locations (Somerset, Princeton and Wall Township), please fill out the Make an Appointment Form on our website.